 COVID-19 Bespoke Advice

 COVID-19 is a new coronavirus which is currently in circulation around the world, including within the UK.
-Unfortunately people do not have prior immunity to this virus, therefore it may have a significant impact on their health and movements, and cause economic disruption.
 The Walcote Practice is here to provide support regarding any queries you may have.

 Latest Government Advice

 You are advised to stay at home (isolate) and arrange COVID-19 PCR testing if you have recently experienced any of the following:

 - A new continuous cough – this means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual)